sskeme/eeee346-s25-hw5/README.md

 As an electrical engineer, you may write programs/firmware for resource-constrained platforms such as a microcontroller.
 The circular buffer (or ring buffer) is a data structure often used in this situation.

 The circular buffer is a fixed-sized buffer that treats the memory as if it is a circular structure.
-Two location pointers are used for this buffer:
+Two indices are used for this buffer:
 1. Insertion location (head) for putting values
 2. Extraction location (tail) for getting values